btoll/benjamintoll.com/content/post/onion_service.md

 ### Create the Onion Service

 Creating the service is very straightforward.
-The [Tor official docs] on this are short, to the point and easy to follow.
+The [Tor official docs] on this are short and easy to follow.

 Now that you've installed `nginx` in the `chroot`, it's time to configure your onion service in the host.
-You need only be concerned [with two directives]:
+You need only be concerned with two directives:

 - `HiddenServiceDir`
     + This is a directory where Tor will store information about that onion service.
 In particular, Tor will create a file here named `hostname` which will tell you the onion URL.
 You don't need to add any files to this directory.
 Make sure this is not the same directory as the `hidserv` directory you created when setting up thttpd, as your HiddenServiceDir contains secret information!